Our energy generation will be climate neutral by 2040. RWE has one of the most ambitious programmes to reduce CO2 emissions in the industry.

 Moving purposefully towards climate neutrality...

 Between 2012 and 2019, the company reduced its CO2 emissions by around 90 million tonnes – equivalent to a reduction of more than 50%.
 We will continue to move in this direction.
 Massively expanding renewables is at the heart of our strategy to reduce CO2 emissions.
 It involves steadily and responsibly phasing out fossil fuels.
-We are modernising our power plant fleet and decommissioning older plants in order to improve energy efficiency.
-In doing so, we are also reducing our CO2 emissions per unit of electricity or heat generated and cutting resource consumption, as well as costs for fuel and CO2 certificates.
+We are modernising our power plant ﬂeet and decommissioning older plants in order to improve energy efficiency.
+In doing so, we are also reducing our CO2 emissions per unit of electricity or heat generated and cutting resource consumption, as well as fuel costs and the need for CO2 certiﬁcates.
 We are also currently moving ahead with projects to produce ‘green’ hydrogen on the basis of electrolysis with renewable electricity and researching storage technologies.

 ...with concrete measures